Livestock Methane Research Cluster

 Cropping Bangladesh’s rabi season

 Bangladesh consumes more than twice the wheat it grows, and importing the shortfall is eating into its foreign currency reserves – but researchers have identified potential for large increases in production.

 CSIRO and the Birchip Cropping Group (BCG) are working together to develop and support Yield Prophet®, a web-based decision-support tool for grain growers.
 Yield Prophet® is built on the farming systems model APSIM (Agricultural Production Systems Simulator).

 CSIRO is helping to understand, monitor and manage Australia's landscapes and soil resources.
 The Australian Collaborative Land Evaluation Partnership, a collaboration with many agencies, provides a hub for data and information on Australian soil and land resources.

 CSIRO National Soil Archive

-The CSIRO National Soil Archive in Canberra is Australia's primary resource for conserving soil specimens and making them accessible for future research.
+The CSIRO National Soil Archive is Australia's primary resource for conserving soil specimens and making them accessible for future research.

 Life cycle assessment